UML Use Case Diagram

 - A person books a flight.

-- A person views his previous flight bookings.
+- The person reviews his previous flight bookings.

 - A person cancels his flight.

-As said earlier, a use case diagram models the dynamic behavior of the system.
+As said earlier, a use case diagram models the system’s dynamic behavior.
 Notice the word dynamic.
-This implies that there must be some internal or external factors that influence the behavior of the system during run time and make it dynamic in nature.
+This implies that some internal or external factors must influence the system’s behavior during run time and make it dynamic in nature.
 These internal or external agents are known as Actors.
 A Use-case diagram models the actors, the system, and their interaction.
 A single use-case diagram can model a particular functionality of the system.

 1. Why use-case when the activity diagram also models the actions of the system based on the inputs?